Frogs are much more than cute creatures

 Frogs are essential members of the ecology.
 They fill a unique niche in the food chain, but have been noticeably absent from many localities in recent years.
 Their presence is now widely considered to be an indicator of the health and balance of a local ecology.
 Apart from that, kids just love them!
 They grow from tadpoles to frogs quite quickly, and they’re a great way to help children learn how to care for other living things.
 It’s fairly easy to create a small environment that will attract frogs and help them to thrive.
 There are only a few essential items to consider, and you need not spend any money at all!

 Step 1: Location

 Caution: Frog ponds are deep enough for a child to drown.
+Check local laws before beginning this project.
 Locate it within a fenced pool area, or fix strong steel mesh close to the surface of the pond water.
 Think carefully about the location of your frog pond.
-You need a spot for a pond about 1.5 metres across and about 600 to 700mm deep.
 It should be in semi-shade.
 Aim for no more than one third of the pond to receive sun.
 Sunshine is essential for algae growth, and algae is essential for healthy tadpoles and frogs.
 You’ll need space to grow plants densely and overhanging the pond.
 The chosen position should be somewhere out of reach of cats and dogs, if possible.
 Be careful not to locate the pond under a tree with poisonous leaves or sap, or trees that flying foxes visit regularly

 Step 2: Pond structure